beginning of content

 When is the flu season?

-Influenza infections are generally most common from June to September.
-There is often more than one strain of influenza in the community at this time.
+Influenza infections are generally most common during the winter months, from June to September.
+There is often more than one strain of influenza in the community at that time.

-You should get your annual flu vaccine anytime from April onwards.
+You should get your annual flu vaccine any time from April, before the flu season begins.
 Each year the vaccine is made to match the most common strains of flu.

 What are the symptoms of the flu?